Tewr/BlazorFileReader/README.md

 ```

 <details><summary>Serverside/SSB: Important usage notice for versions prior to 2.1</summary>

 Optional SignalR Configuration for large buffer sizes

 The following notice is important for versions prior to 2.1.
 As of 2.1, it is no longer neccessary to modify `MaximumReceiveMessageSize`.
+While doing so may slightly increase transfer speed, _"we recommend < 32K per message since they are being stored in a ring buffer (default size 5000).
+Storing larger messages will be awful for performance"_ (<a href="https://github.com/SignalR/SignalR/issues/1205">@DavidFowl, msft, 2012</a>).

 For server-side hosting, `bufferSize` + metadata (up to ~30%, depending on `buffersize`) should not exceed the SignalR `MaximumReceiveMessageSize` setting, or you will encounter a client-side exception if the file is larger than `bufferSize`.
 Make sure `MaximumReceiveMessageSize` exceeds your `bufferSize` with 30% to be on the safe side.
 It is also recommended to set a fixed upper file size in the input tag or validate `file.Size` in code before starting the uploading.
 The default settings is `32KB`.
 Thus, if you leave this setting untouched, you should not use a buffer size exceeding `22KB`.